NamithaRajesh/Investigating-Trypanosomatid-Infections-in-Drosophila-species/3_Commands_Run.md

   HEADCROP:142
 ```

-✅ **Setting 4 showed the best outcome**, resolving overrepresented sequences and adapter content, which were observed in other settings also **but Setting 4 also fixed the Per Base Sequence Content irregularities**, making it the final choice for trimming.
+**Setting 4** showed the best outcome, resolving overrepresented sequences and adapter content, which were observed in other settings also **but Setting 4 also fixed the Per Base Sequence Content irregularities**, making it the final choice for trimming.

 ---

 ## Alignment to Reference Genome

-#### **Setting Up Environment & Indexing Reference Genome**
+#### Setting Up Environment & Indexing Reference Genome
 ```sh
 # Drosophila Genome collected from FlyBase database
 # URL: Index of genomes/Drosophila_melanogaster/current/fasta/